 - “Why are you always asking me questions?”

 - And so forth….

 Of course, with this adolescent, you have probably been through this several hundred times….maybe more!

-It doesn’t matter what the time of day.
+It doesn’t matter what the time of day is.
 It doesn’t matter what question you ask.
 It doesn’t matter how you ask it.
 The more concerned and worried we become about their guarded or resistant responses, the more we tend to press…and the more ugly things seem to get.

 What is the Adolescent Third Degree Burn?

 While not every teenager goes through this phase, certainly many do.
-This is a stage of life where every question, inquiry or request is taken as an imposition.
-It’s as if you are probing into their personal world with a dagger in your hand.
+This is a stage of life where every question, inquiry, or request is taken as an imposition.
+It’s as if you are probing into their world with a dagger in your hand.

 To understand this metaphor, imagine their self-esteem has been burned…and the boundaries are hypersensitive to any effort to find out “What’s going on in there?”
 The more you try to get inside…the more reactive they become!